games-automata-play/games-automata-play.github.io/_posts/2018-08-03-generalized_reachability_games.md

 The complexity can be anywhere between PTIME and PSPACE.

 > **Conjecture:** Adam needs at most $4$ memory states to win in a generalized reachability game where each $F_i$ has size $2$.
-This number reduces to $2$ is the game is acyclic.
+This number reduces to $2$ if the game is acyclic.

 This conjecture would imply a $\text{coNP}^{\text{NP}}$ algorithm: guess a strategy for Adam, compose it with the game, and solve the resulting one-player game.